13 years ago

 It makes we wonder about when America transitioned from horse-drawn buggies to automobiles.
 People had to get used to the fact that cars traveled faster, and they had to anticipate that greater speed.
 Pedestrians had to retrain themselves for crossing the street.
 Did anyone suggest that automobiles should not be allowed to travel any faster than carriages so that no one had to change their habits?
 I hope not.

 Imagine what long-term effects quieter cars will have.
 Homes near roads will not be nearly as undesirable as before.
 If there is a highway on the other side of a treeline you won't even know it is there.
+And that is just the beginning.

 Again, I am sympathetic to the issue.
 I just don't agree that the solution is to negate the progress.